 Parent & Kid-Friendly Recipes: Homemade Hot Pockets

-These delicious and easy-to-make hot pockets taste just like the store-bought ones that we love so much but EVEN better (yes, it's possible).
+These delicious and easy-to-make hot pockets taste just like the store-bought ones we love so much but EVEN better (yes, it's possible).
 They're both crispy and soft at the same time.
-Plus, they are made with a few simple ingredients that you likely have laying around your kitchen, and they're freezer-friendly!
+Plus, they are made with a few simple ingredients that you likely have lying around your kitchen, and they're freezer-friendly!
 We like to keep the daily decision making down to a minimum and a recipe like this helps us do just that.

 Makes: 8 serving | Prep Time: 2 hours (this accounts for dough rising time)

 - 1½ Tbsp yeast

 - 2½ cups of chopped ham or pepperoni

 - 3 cups mozzarella cheese

 - Add flour, salt and yeast to a food processor with the blade attachment and pulse until well mixed.

 - While your processor is running, pour in the warm water.
 Let the machine run until dough pulls away from the edges and forms a ball.

 - Put dough in a greased bowl (more olive oil works) and cover.
 Let it rise until it doubles in size.